Socket and Wrench Sets, What’s the Best Buy?

 Here’s what you get

-This is definitely the last combination tool set you’ll probably ever buy, and for the price, you can’t go wrong.
+This is definitely the last combination tool set you’ll ever buy and, for the price, you can’t go wrong.

 Also, if you’re looking for a great gift for your special DIY’er, this will surely do the trick.

-NOTE: Individual and combination sets are available in 1/4, 3/8, and 1/2 inch drive, as well as impact sets.
+NOTE: Individual and combination sets are available in 1/4 inch, 3/8 inch, and 1/2 inch drive, as well as impact sets.

 If you have questions about your DIY projects or what tool to buy, just ask your DIY Consultant.